 - To promote research capabilities in the location specific disadvantaged institutions of higher education.

 - To bring the available resources from various governmental and non governmental agencies across the country and in different parts of the world for research related activities.

-- The committee of coordination of the Research Institute shall consist of a Director and a team selected from among the permanent staff holding a PhD degree and minimum of five years teaching and research experience.
+- The committee of coordination of the Research Centre shall consist of a Director and a team selected from among the permanent staff holding a PhD degree and minimum of five years teaching and research experience.

 - The management of finances and its moveable and immovable property shall be the responsibility of the College after due consideration of the proposals made by the coordination committee.

 - The Committee shall meet at least thrice a year to plan and evaluate the progress of the activities of the Research Centre.

 - Work station for the fellows/scholars admitted on specific tasks for the duration as shall be specified in the admission contract for research fellowship

 - Library and access to Inflibnet Digital Resources of NLIST Consortia